Rich and creamy french silk pie with an oreo crust and a *ton* of espresso whipped cream.

 • (Save this step until you're ready to serve the pie)

-• In the bowl of a stand mixer fitted with the whisk attachment (or with a hand mixer in a large bowl), beat the heavy cream, sugar, and vanilla until the mixture reaches medium peaks (a little softer than stiff peaks).
+• In the bowl of a stand mixer fitted with the whisk attachment (or with a hand mixer in a large bowl), beat the heavy cream, sugar, vanilla, and espresso powder until the mixture reaches medium peaks (a little softer than stiff peaks).

 • Pile the whipped cream high on top of the chilled silk pie.
-Garnish with chocolate shavings if desired, then serve and enjoy!
+Slice, serve, and enjoy!

 Notes

-Make sure to store any extra pie in the fridge.
+Make sure to store extra pie in the fridge.

 Leave a Reply